 - Floral Wire

-Lay your flower on top of the coordinating paper and cut a flower shape larger than the first.
+Lay your flower on top of a coordinating sheet of scrapbook paper and cut a second flower shape larger than the first.

 Lay both flowers on top of one another and cut slits in toward the center of your flowers.
 Be sure not to cut too close to the center.